shellchocolat/mjollnir-c2.github.io/first-chocolate.md

 ![](images/first-chocolate/agent_interact.png)

 There is a **green help button** next to the **command menu**.
-When clicked, it display a popup with the command's help:
+When clicked, it displays a popup with the command's help:

 ![](images/first-chocolate/agent_help.png)

-We will see later some features about the interaction with an agent.
+We will see later some advanced features about the interaction with an agent.

 ## Update a agent name/group